Alan Watkins: Life and career

 Alan Watkins was born in Tycroes, Carmarthenshire, to David John Watkins (1894–1980), a teacher (sometime headmaster at Llanedi School, near Tycroes), from a mining family, and Violet, also a teacher, daughter of Dr Edwin Harris, a GP.
 He was educated at Tycroes Primary School and Amman Valley Grammar School before studying law at Queens' College, Cambridge.
 After National Service, he was called to the Bar.
+In 1955, he married Ruth Howard (died 1982); their children were a son and 2 daughters.

 Much of his long career as a commentator on politics was spent at The Observer newspaper (1976–93), but he also wrote for The Sunday Express (1959–64), The Spectator (1964–67), the New Statesman (1967–76), the Sunday Mirror, and the London Evening Standard.

 At the end of each year he wrote a piece called "Master Alan Watkins' Almanack", written in the style of a 17th-century seer and making tentative, and slightly tongue-in-cheek, predictions for the year ahead.